Date of Award:

 Abstract

-Flow through or recirculating chambers were used to quantify the amount of TCE removed by volatilization through leaf, trunk, and soil surfaces.
-Tenax™ sorbent tubes, used to collect TCE from the chambers, were analyzed by thermal desorption gas chromatography/mass spectrometry.
-Tree cores were collected using an incremental borer and analyzed by headspace GC/MS to quantify the TCE mass contained in the trees.
+Samples were taken in order to quantify the amount of TCE removed by volatilization through leaf, trunk, and soil surfaces.
+Volatilization samples were collected on Tenax™ sorbent tubes and analyzed by thermal desorption gas chromatography/mass spectrometry.
+Tree cores were sampled using an incremental borer and analyzed by headspace GC/MS to quantify the TCE mass contained in the trees.

 Field measured transpiration stream concentrations (TSC) and groundwater data were used to calculate transpiration stream concentration factors (TSCF) for TCE.
 Comparing current and historical data, it was found that trees reach a steady state TSCF value of 0.26 after about 15 years.

-Using this information, it was predicted that a phytoremediation plot containing 40 poplar trees located in a seep area within HAFB OU2 would remove 4.82 kg of TCE annually.
-A larger plot covering the entire hillside above this seep (160 trees) could remove up to 19.28 kg of TCE annually, once trees reach a steady state TSCF.
+It was predicted that a phytoremediation demonstration plot containing 40 poplar trees at HAFB OU2 would remove 4.82 kg of TCE annually.
+A larger plot covering the entire hillside at HAFB OU2 (160 trees) could remove up to 19.28 kg of TCE annually, once trees become mature

 Checksum